LJ

 The “at most one formula” restriction is most salient in the rules for negation and the right weakening rule, since these are the rules that “control” whether the succedent is empty or not:

-Recently, it has become common to present LJ as requiring exactly one formula in the succedent.
+LJ can also be presented as requiring exactly one formula in the consequent.
 In this presentation, an empty succedent is replaced by .
 Thus, the above rules become